 Download: Dialup / Broadband Stream: Dialup / Broadband Comment: at TheologyOnline

-2011 UPDATE: A year later PZ, as quoted below, replied to this and to his credit acknowledged that he does not have an answer for our trochlea challenge...
+2011 UPDATE: A year later, as quoted below, PZ Myers replied to RSR and to his credit, he acknowledged that he does not have an answer for our trochlea challenge...

 Aug.
-17, 2012 UPDATE: PZ's blogged about the Enyart/AronRa debate and Bob post on that thread was removed.
+17, 2012 UPDATE: PZ's blogged about the Enyart/AronRa debate and Bob's post on that thread was removed.
 It's now below...

 The PZ Myers Trochlea Challenge on Real Science Radio: Well-known evolutionist PZ Myers published a blog titled Bob Enyart's wants me to respect his intelligence.
 Myers quoted the nicest thing ever written about Bob by anyone he's ever debated (from British Darwinist James Hannam):